JoeNonExotic/AwsCdkApigLambdaDdbCrudExample/README.md

 If this is configured incorrectly your APIs will return a HTTP Status 400.

 #### Steps
+Navigate to the workspace you cloned this project to and do the following:

 * `cdk bootstrap aws://<ACCOUNT NUMBER>/CDK_DEFAULT_REGION/YOUR_CONFIGURED_REGION>`
 * `cdk synth`
 * `cdk deploy`